 But what about indulging in just one high-fat meal?
 One juicy bacon cheeseburger and a few French fries couldn’t be that bad, right?
 Especially in these times when we’re more at home and may be craving some fatty comfort food.

 You may want to think again.
 And “think” is the key word here.

-Research published this spring in the American Journal of Clinical Nutrition reported that eating just one meal high in saturated fat may alter your focus and concentration.
+Research published in the American Journal of Clinical Nutrition reported that eating just one meal high in saturated fat may alter your focus and concentration.

 A total of 51 women, average age 53, participated in the crossover study.
 They completed a concentration test one hour before eating either a high-saturated-fat meal or a high-sunflower-oil (good fat) meal.
 The women took the test again five hours after the meal.
 A few weeks later, the women did the same thing but ate the other meal.

 The concentration test measured sustained attention, concentration and reaction time based on 10 minutes of computer-based activities.
 Meals consisted of eggs, biscuits, turkey sausage and gravy, but varied in the type of fat.
 Both versions contained 930 calories and 60 grams of fat with 60% of total calories from fat, simulating a fast-food meal.